thatstoasty/mog/README.md

 ## Tabs

 The tab character (`\t`) is rendered differently in different terminals (often as 8 spaces, sometimes 4).
-Because of this inconsistency, Lip Gloss converts tabs to 4 spaces at render time.
+Because of this inconsistency, Mog converts tabs to 4 spaces at render time.
 This behavior can be changed on a per-style basis, however: